daviddao/deep-autonomous-driving-papers/README.md

 #### End-to-End Tracking and Semantic Segmentation Using Recurrent Neural Networks (P Ondruska, J Dequaire, DZ Wang, I Posner, 2016)

 > DeepTracking trained with unsupervised and (weak) supervised data to perform tracking and semantic segmentation.
 Network learns implicit tracking and world states which can be used for segmentation using transfer learning.
+Improved F1 score by 0.05 from original paper.

 > - Architecture: 3-layer CNN-GRU RNN with bias and dilated convolutions
 > - Input: Raw occupancy map, semantic segmentation map
 > - Output: Object map with semantic segmentation

-> The author extends the DeepTracking architecture using dilated convolutions to track objects of different scales, dynamic memory (LSTM or GRU) for information caching, static memory which helps to store place-specific information
+> The author extends the DeepTracking architecture using dilated convolutions to track objects of different scales, dynamic memory (LSTM or GRU) for information caching, static memory which helps to store place-specific information.

 #### Find Your Own Way: Weakly-Supervised Segmentation of Path Proposals for Urban Autonomy (D Barnes, W Maddern, I Posner, 2016)